 Woody

-- Subfamilies: Mossy Woods, Woods, Dry Woods
+- Subfamilies: Mossy Woods (known as the chypre fragrances), Woods, Dry Woods

 - Common Notes: Cedarwood, sandalwood, citrus, orange blossom, patchouli